-1. Under Local Law 96 of 2018, employers with 15 or more employees are required to conduct annual anti-sexual harassment training for all employees.
+1. Under Local Law 96 of 2018, employers with 15 or more employees are required to conduct annual sexual harassment prevention training for all employees.
 Effective April 2019, employers must ensure all employees are trained annually, beginning with Calendar Year 2019, and every year thereafter.
 The training is available here.
-Employers may also choose to provide their own annual anti-sexual harassment training for employees provided that it includes the following elements:
+Employers may also choose to provide their own annual sexual harassment prevention training for employees provided that it includes the following elements:

 Employers must keep a record of all trainings, including a signed employee acknowledgement.
 These may be kept electronically.

-2. Under Local Law 95 of 2018, all employers in the City are required to conspicuously display anti-sexual harassment rights and responsibilities notices in both English (Legal size, Letter size) and Spanish (Legal size, Letter size) and distribute a factsheet (English, Spanish) to individual employees at the time of hire which may be included in an employee handbook.
+2. Under Local Law 95 of 2018, all employers in the City are required to conspicuously display sexual harassment prevention notices in both English (Legal size, Letter size) and Spanish (Legal size, Letter size) and distribute a factsheet (English, Spanish) to individual employees at the time of hire which may be included in an employee handbook.

 Sonia is a cocktail server in a bar/restaurant.
 She likes the job and the tips she is making.
 However, one of the regular customers gives her a hard time.
 He touches her when she walks by and occasionally makes comments about her body.
 Sonia has told her boss who tells her to “deal with it” because she is making good tips.